seehuhn/go-pdf/docs/content/pdf/fonts/cmaps/tounicode.md

 I believe that the information from Adobe Technical Note #5411 is incorrect here.
-For example, Adobe uses the name `Adobe-Identity-UCS2` for one of their cmaps, but the name does not follow the pattern described above.
+For example, Adobe uses the name `Adobe-Identity-UCS2` for one of their CMaps, but the name does not follow the pattern described above.

 ### A CIDSystemInfo dictionary